 NOTE 2 – GOING CONCERN AND MANAGEMENT’S LIQUIDITY PLANS

 The Company’s primary source of operating funds since inception has been cash proceeds from private placements of common and preferred stock.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
 The Company will require additional financing to fund future operations.
 Further, the Company does not have any commercial products available for sale and there is no assurance that the Company will be able to generate cash flow to fund operations.
-In addition, there can be no assurance that the Company’s research and development will be successfully completed or that any product will be approved or commercially viable.
+In addition, there can be no assurance that the Company’s research and development will be successfully completed or that any product will be commercially viable.

 Accordingly, the accompanying financial statements have been prepared in conformity with U.S. GAAP, which contemplates continuation of the Company as a going concern and the realization of assets and satisfaction of liabilities in the normal course of business.
 The carrying amounts of assets and liabilities presented in the financial statements do not necessarily purport to represent realizable or settlement values.
-The condensed financial statements do not include any adjustment that might result from the outcome of this uncertainty.
+The condensed consolidated financial statements do not include any adjustment that might result from the outcome of this uncertainty.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.